mrlordkaj/jSSPlayer/README.md

 # jSSPlayer

-A ported player for playing SpriteStudio's binary files on LibGdx/WebGL applications.
+A player for playing SpriteStudio's binary files on Libgdx applications.
 It also a tool for converting native ssbp to json file format.
 You should checkout [ssbpLib](https://github.com/SpriteStudio/ssbpLib) for original C++ version.

 ## Copyright
 Copyright 2018 Thinh Pham.